revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

   </details>
   </details>

+---
 8.What will be output of the following code snippet?

 ```python
 print(not(10>20) and not(10<0))
 ```
-- A.True
-- B.False
-- C.Error
+A. True
+B. False
+C. Error
-- D.No output
+D. No output

 <details><summary> <b>Show Answer</b> </summary>

-**Output**:

-A.True
+> A.True

 <details><summary> <b>Explanation</b> </summary>

-- The expression not(10>20) returns False.The expression not(10<0) returns False.The and operation between false and false returns True.Hence the output is True.
+> The expression not(10>20) returns False.The expression not(10<0) returns False.The and operation between false and false returns True.Hence the output is True.

   </details>
   </details>

+---
 9.What will be the output of the following code?

 ```python